Canadian Lung Association

 About Canadian Lung Association:

-Founded in 1900, Canadian Lung Association (CLA) works to improve lung health.
-CLA includes a national office in Ottawa and eight provincial branches.
-These are separately registered charities, but CLA reports on its programs collectively.
-Canadian Lung Association estimates that about 15,000 premature deaths happen in Canada each year due to air pollution.
+Founded in 1900, Canadian Lung Association (CLA) works to promote lung health.
+CLA is a federation of ten provincial Lung Associations and a national office, which are all separately incorporated.
+CLA’s national office is in Ottawa.
+The charity estimates that more than 15,000 Canadians die annually due to air pollution-related causes.
 Lung cancer is the leading cause of cancer deaths in Canada.
-Canadian Lung Association funds four main programs to promote lung health: Inspiring, Influencing, Informing, and Investing.
-It does not provide a financial breakdown between these programs.
+CLA has two main programs: Advocacy and Outreach, and Research.
+It does not provide a spending breakdown for these programs.

 My anchor